trinodb/trino/docs/src/main/sphinx/sql/match-recognize.rst

 being the starting row of an empty match), are not included in the output.

-For ``ALL ROWS PER MATCH``, every row of a match produces an output row, unless it is excluded from the output by the :ref:`exclusion_syntax`.
+For ``ALL ROWS PER MATCH``, every row of a match produces an output row, unless it is excluded from the output by the :ref:`exclusion-syntax`.
 Output consists of ``PARTITION BY`` columns, ``ORDER BY`` columns, measures and remaining columns from the input table.
 By default, empty matches are shown and unmatched rows are skipped, similarly as with the ``ONE ROW PER MATCH`` option.
 However,